Do I Need Alcohol Rehab? | Colorado Alcohol Addiction Treatment

-A proper rehabilitation program is critical to making a change in the harmful course of addiction.
-Knowing when to seek out rehabilitation for alcohol abuse can be difficult, especially due to the overall acceptance of alcohol use in the U.S. In fact, alcohol is one of the most commonly used substances globally, along with caffeine and nicotine.
+A proper rehabilitation program is critical to changing the harmful course of addiction.
+Knowing when to seek out rehabilitation for alcohol abuse can be difficult, especially due to the acceptance of alcohol use in the U.S. Alcohol is one of the most commonly used substances globally, along with caffeine and nicotine.
 Look for the signs and symptoms of alcohol use disorder (AUD).

 Issues with Alcohol Use